Sony RX100 III vs Panasonic LX15

 The LX15 is a recent model that features in the current product line-up of Panasonic.
 In contrast, the RX100 III has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the RX100 III was succeeded by the Sony RX100 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony and Panasonic websites.

 Review summary: Sony RX100 III vs Panasonic LX15

 So what is the bottom line?
 Which of the two cameras – the Sony RX100 III or the Panasonic LX15 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Sony Cyber-shot DSC-RX100 III:

 - Easier framing: Has an electronic viewfinder for image framing and settings control.

 - More detailed LCD: Has a higher resolution rear screen (1229k vs 1040k dots).

 - Longer lasting: Can take more shots (320 versus 260) on a single battery charge.

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - More heavily discounted: Has been available for much longer (launched in May 2014).